Apply Now at AECP - Trenton, NJ

 Bottom-line: A STEAM career is a sure way to secure your economic future.
 If low-income African-American and Latino students do not get early exposure to STEAM sciences and careers, and have the chance to build their skills in these areas, these groups risk being shut out of the most promising gateway into the middle class and economic opportunity for years to come.

-Cisco and CTE Academy
+Cisco Networking Academy

 Student working on laptop